Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 “Closer to how Madame Madeleine knows what kids may need, and keeps tape” — Wind said.
-“When you’re a part, people can help you — and good old ideas are there, waiting— patient as cats.”
+“When you’re a part of it, people can help you — and good old ideas are there, waiting— patient as cats.”

 “Yeah, I remember that civics teacher now,”